ram1306/SUPERSTORE-ANALYSIS/README.md

 **Total Sales**

-*-Revenue*: $2.36 million (2021-2022)
+- *Revenue*: $2.36 million (2021-2022)

-*-Profit*: $472.36K
+- *Profit*: $472.36K

 **Sales by Region**

-*-Highest Revenue and Profit*: South East region
+- *Highest Revenue and Profit*: South East region

-*-Second Highest*: South West region
+- *Second Highest*: South West region

-*-Third Highest*: North West region
+- *Third Highest*: North West region

-*-Lowest Sales*: North East region
+- *Lowest Sales*: North East region

 **Sales by Product**

 **Top Products by Revenue and Profit:**

-*-Marble Dining*
+- *Marble Dining*

-*-Style and Spa*
+- *Style and Spa*

 ***Sales by Customer***

-*-Highest Revenue and Profit*: Customer 181
+- *Highest Revenue and Profit*: Customer 181

-*-Second Highest*: Customer 205
+- *Second Highest*: Customer 205

-*-Third Highest*: Customer 172
+- *Third Highest*: Customer 172

 **Sales by Salesperson**

-*-Highest Revenue and Profit*: Salesperson 172
+- *Highest Revenue and Profit*: Salesperson 172

-*-Second Highest*: Salesperson 205
+- *Second Highest*: Salesperson 205

-*-Third Highest*: Salesperson 181
+- *Third Highest*: Salesperson 181

 **Seasonal Trends**

 **General Trend: Increase in sales throughout the year**

-*-Peaks*: December and January (holiday months)
+- *Peaks*: December and January (holiday months)

-*-Dips*: June and July (summer months)
+- *Dips*: June and July (summer months)

 **aditional Insights**

-*-Pie Charts*: Visual representation of sales distribution by region, product, customer, and salesperson
+- *Pie Charts*: Visual representation of sales distribution by region, product, customer, and salesperson

-*_Bar Charts*: Performance metrics by year and month (margin, total revenue, shipping cost)
+- *Bar Charts*: Performance metrics by year and month (margin, total revenue, shipping cost)

-*-Dashboard*: Allows detailed analysis by drilling down into specific regions, products, customers, and salespersons
+- *Dashboard*: Allows detailed analysis by drilling down into specific regions, products, customers, and salespersons

 **Summary**
 The Global Superstore saw a significant increase in sales and profit in 2022 compared to 2021.
 The South East region, along with specific products and customers, were major contributors to this growth.
 Areas identified for improvement include boosting sales in the North East region and addressing less profitable products and customers.